-- Planned and existing throughways, highways and arterials shown on the regional motor vehicle network map shown in Figure 3-23, including: all state-owned transportation facilities: interstate, statewide, regional and district highways and their bridges, overcrossings, and ramps, and all city- or county-owned arterial roadways and their bridges. - 2.
-All streets and transportation facilities, including bicycle and pedestrian facilities, within 2040 centers, corridors, industrial areas, employment areas, main streets and station communities shown on the 2040 Growth Concept map in Figure 3-1. - 3.
-All high capacity transit and regional transit network facilities and their bridges shown on the regional transit network map in Figure 3-24. - All regional bicycle and pedestrian facilities and their bridges, including regional trails shown on the regional pedestrian and bicycle network maps in Figure 3-35 and Figure 3-37. - 5.
-All bridges that cross the Willamette, Columbia, Clackamas, Tualatin, or Sandy rivers. - 6.
-All freight and passenger intermodal facilities, airports, rail facilities and marine transportation facilities and their bridges shown on the regional freight network map in Figure 3-32. - 7.
-Any other transportation facility, service or strategy that is determined by JPACT and the Metro Council to be of regional interest because it has a regional need or impact (e.g., transit-oriented development, transportation system management and demand management strategies, local street connectivity and culverts that serve as barriers to fish passage).
+- 1. Planned and existing throughways (freeways and highways) and arterials shown on the regional motor vehicle network map shown in Figure 3.21, including: - o all state-owned transportation facilities - interstate, statewide, regional and district highways and their bridges, overcrossings, and ramps - o all city- or county-owned arterial roadways and their bridges - 2.
+All streets and transportation facilities, including bicycle and pedestrian facilities, within 2040 centers, corridors, industrial areas, employment areas, main streets and station communities shown on the 2040 Growth Concept map in Figure 3.1. - 3.
+All high capacity transit and regional transit network facilities and their bridges shown on the regional transit network map in Figure 3.24. - 4.
+All regional bicycle and pedestrian facilities and their bridges, including regional trails shown on the regional pedestrian and bicycle network maps in Figure 3.34 and Figure 3.36. - 5.
+All bridges that cross the Willamette, Columbia, Clackamas, Tualatin or Sandy rivers. - 6.
+All freight and passenger intermodal facilities, airports, rail facilities and marine transportation facilities and their bridges shown on the regional freight network map in Figure 3.31. - 7.
+All streets and transportation facilities and their bridges shown on the regional transportation system management and operations (TSMO) map in Figure 3.37.

+- 8. Any other transportation facility, service or strategy that is determined by JPACT and the Metro Council to be of regional interest because it has a regional need or impact such as: - o state and regional emergency transportation routes shown in Figure 3.7. - transit-oriented development; - o transportation system management and demand management strategies; - o local street connectivity; and - o culverts that serve as barriers to fish passage.

-The Regional Transportation Plan (RTP) designates these facilities on the network maps in this chapter.
-Together, these facilities and services constitute an integrated and interconnected system that supports planned land uses and provide travel options to achieve the goals, objectives, and policies of the RTP.
+The RTP designates these facilities on the network maps in this chapter.
+Together, these facilities and services establish an integrated and interconnected system that supports planned land uses and provides travel options to achieve the goals, objectives and policies of the RTP.
 Typically, projects must be identified on or as part of the regional transportation system to be eligible for federal transportation funding.